Aligning Forces for Quality: History

 The Robert Wood Johnson Foundation launched the first phase of Aligning Forces for Quality in 2007 as an effort to help communities build health care systems where none existed.
 The first phase provided leadership teams from 14 communities with grants and assistance to help them work with physicians and improve the quality of care, measure and publicly report on the quality of ambulatory care, and enable consumers to make informed health care choices.
 The program expanded in June 2008 to include a focus on inpatient care, reducing racial and ethnic gaps in care, and enhancing the role of nursing.
-Since 2008, the initiative has added three additional communities into the alliance, bringing the total number of participating communities to 16.
+Since 2007, the initiative has added three additional communities into the alliance, bringing the total number of participating communities to 16.
 To date, the Robert Wood Johnson Foundation has committed up to $300 million in funding for Aligning Forces for Quality.

 Operating primarily on the notion that no single person, group or profession can improve health and health without the support of others, Aligning Forces for Quality seeks to create improvements by aligning key players in local communities.
 Accordingly, each of the Aligning Forces communities is built around a local leadership alliance, which includes participation from area physicians, nurses, patients, consumers and consumer groups, purchasers, hospitals, health plans, safety net providers and others.

-Sixteen communities currently participate in Aligning Forces for Quality.

-Organization and Approach
+Organization and approach

 The Aligning Forces for Quality national program office (NPO) oversees and directs assistance to the communities participating in the initiative.
 These activities are designed to create improvement by engaging teams in participating communities, as well as the broader health care market.
 Katherine Browne, M.B.A, M.H.A, serves as the interim director/chief operating officer of the NPO, which is located within the Department of Health Policy at The George Washington University School of Public Health and Health Services.

-Areas of Focus
+Areas of focus

 In each community, the Alliances focus on moving quality forward at the local level through activities in three areas of focus: